Conversation about the weather is the last refuge of the unimaginative.

 Cloud Base: This gauge displays the theoretical height at which cumulus clouds will begin to form if the air is saturated.
 The popup graph displays the formula used in the calculation.
 The gauge rounds off as follows: If the cloud base is 2000 feet or less, the gauge rounds to the nearest 50-foot increment.
 Above 2,000 feet, it rounds to the nearest 100-foot increment.
 If you are reading the gauge in meters, at or below 1000 meters rounds to 10 meters and above 1000 meters rounds to 50 meters.

 Preferences: The preferences box underneath the gauges allows you to select your desired units of measure.

 Credits: The credits listed at the bottom of the gauges identify the various sources of software and scripts that were used to create this stunning set of gauges, including the weather software used to provide the data and the copyright notice covering that data.
 This section also contains a notice that we are using a cookie to store your units of measure preferences for subsequent visits to view the gauges.
-The cookie is not used for any other purpose, is not shared with anyone else, is not flammable, toxic, punishable by law, or refundable, is not worth a plugged nickel, insured by the FDIC, reimbursable as a business expense, covered by Medicare, patented, useful as currency in any country, a replacement for your passport, and is not the kind of cookie you can eat during an emergency.
+The cookie is not used for any other purpose, is not shared with anyone else, is not flammable, toxic, punishable by law, refundable, worth a plugged nickel, insured by the FDIC, reimbursable as a business expense, covered by Medicare, patented, useful as currency in any country, a replacement for your passport, and is not the kind of cookie you can eat during an emergency.